 The author also speaks about a client of his who was extremely tense about public speaking.

-The suggestion of positive self talk of his colleague were utterly useless.
+The suggestion of positive self-talk of his colleague was utterly useless.

 Bowden is indeed of the opinion that in almost all cases of stage fright battling the fear is useless.